New lease of life for closed Yorkshire heritage railway

-A sympathetic redevelopment of the former site of the Elsecar Ironworks at Barnsley in Yorkshire has been announced, including among other attractions a new heritage railway, rail college, and outdoor events area.
+A sympathetic redevelopment of the former site of the Ironworks at in has been announced, including among other attractions a new heritage railway, rail college, and outdoor events area.

 As the site is a scheduled ancient monument, close liaison was needed with Historic England, and the plans have been carefully developed over the last two years after extensive public consultation as a legacy project of Barnsley Metropolitan Council’s Heritage Action Zone partnership.